 First, how much is tourism doing for the economy?
 A report from the Federal Reserve Bank of New York describes the economy as “stagnant” and points to the laborforce participation rate, which is one of the lowest in the world.
 The top employer in Puerto Rico is the government, and the second largest employer is Walmart.
 Not only is the economy as a whole stagnant, but, according to Caribbean Business, tourism in particular has remained frustratingly stagnant while other Caribbean destinations grow.

-A report from the World Travel and Tourism Council is more specific.
-Tourism accounts for just 1.8% of Puerto Rico’s jobs and directly contributes only 2.3% of the total Gross Domestic Product.
+A 2019 report from Tourism Economics is more specific.
+Tourism accounts for just 1.8% of Puerto Rico’s jobs and directly contributes only 2.5% of the total Gross Domestic Product.
 Visitor spending fell by 15% after Hurricane Maria in 2017 and a further 9% in 2018.
 However, 2019 and 2020 saw increases before the pandemic, leaving the tourism industry just slightly better off than in 2013.

-Tourism provides 10% of Florida’s economic activity and nearly 25% of Hawaii’s, according to the aforementioned market reports, so being a state evidently is not bad for tourism.
+Tourism provides 12% of Florida’s economic activity and 21% of Hawaii’s, so being a state clearly is not bad for tourism.

 U.S. citizens from the mainland don’t have to carry a passport or visa to go to Puerto Rico, but traveling from one state to another is equally simple.
 While many on the mainland are unaware that Puerto Rico uses the U.S. dollar for currency, all would assume that another state would do so.

 When Hawaii became a state, the amount of press coverage it received was staggering, and it made an equally staggering difference to the role of tourism in Hawaii.
 Economist James Mak says baldly, “The big increase in tourist numbers came after Statehood in 1959” in his book Creating “Paradise of the Pacific”: How Tourism Began in Hawaii.